spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-proxy.md

             spectrocloud.com/connection: proxy
     ```

 4. Start creating your cluster using the cloud account associated with the PCG.
-The cluster will inherit proxy settings
+Refer to the following resources on
-    from the PCG automatically.
-Refer to the following resources on cluster creation.
+    cluster creation.

     - [Create and Manage AWS Cluster](../public-cloud/aws/create-cluster.md)
     - [Create and Manage Azure IaaS Cluster](../public-cloud/azure/create-azure-cluster.md)